darwyn123/configure-ad/README.md

 <h2>For Testing Purpose Disable the Firewall</h2>

+- RDP into DC-1 Virtual Machine
-- After the domain controller fully initializes, minimize the Server Manager window for now.
+- Minimize the Server Manager window for now.
 - Use windows search and type wf.msc to open "Windows Defender Firewall"
 - Click on "Windows Defender Firewall Properties"
 - Domain Profile Tap: